User Tools

 • Create presentation slides (structure, final version) and present them on the final seminar day.

 Two intermediate meetings are organized: 1st to discuss the paper concept, 2nd to discuss the outcome of the review process.
 Further than that there are no group meetings and most communication is done via email.
-The tutors Dr. Ujjwal Sinha and Dr. Bartosz Kostrzewa will be available for any organizational or content-related questions.
+The tutor (Prof. Suarez) will be available for any organizational or content-related questions.
 Feel free to drop an email anytime, also if if you'd like to setup a meeting.

 The course is organized in following steps: